radius-project/docs/docs/content/concepts/environments-concept/_index.md

 ## Introduction

 Radius environments are a prepared landing zone for applications.
 They contain a prepared pool of compute, networking, and shared resources.
 Radius applications deployed to that environment "bind" to that infrastructure.
+Configuration on the environment allow for operators to enforce organizational requirements and best practices for app teams.

 Environments provide a grouping structure for applications and the resources they share.
 For example, an org might choose to setup separate Radius environments for staging and production.
 When appropriate, multiple applications can be deployed into the same environment.

 <img src="env-with-apps-example.png" alt="Diagram of multiple Radius environments deployed to Azure.
 One environment contains 1 app, the other environment contains multiple apps." width="350px" />

 ## Concerns that environments manage

 ### Separation of concerns

+In many small to medium-sized organizations, a full stack developer might write application code, author the Radius app definition, and create the Radius environment.
+In larger orgs, there may be separate teams of administrators and developers, where the central admins build environment templates which development teams leverage and deploy to.
+The separation of an app from an environment makes a separation of concerns possible.

 With Radius environments, central operations and IT teams can define and share environments with development teams for them to deploy applications into.
 Ops teams focus on configuring the compute, dependencies, networking, and other infrastructure concerns, while developers focus on the business and application concerns.
 This allows each team to focus on what matters most to them, without needing to become experts in every aspect of the infrastructure and application.